Maggie Noach: Career

 When she left school, she did not matriculate to university and instead found employment working as a secretary for the literary agency A.P.
 Watt at the age of 19.
 Noach's effort allowed her to obtain a promotion to their foreign rights department and obtained the skills needed to establish her own eponymous agency in 1982.
 Her agency, The Maggie Noach Agency, specialised in children's books and included such authors as Brian Aldiss, David Almond, Colin Greenland, Anthony Horowitz, Garry Kilworth, Linda Newbery, Giles Milton and Jean Ure.
 In 1986, Noach and Alan Williams published The Dictionary of Disgusting Facts.
 The authors she represented won multiple major American and British literary awards and each of the major children's book accolades.
 One of the books Noach was involved in was made into a film and one was broadcast on prime time television.

 Outside of her work, she was elected chairperson of the Anthony Powell Society in 2001, and a member of the Conservative Party, becoming involved in their politics.
 In 2003, Noach and several other children's writers signed a letter published in The Guardian denouncing the Iraq War.
 She served on the Francis Holland School Council; was a stalwart of the Ravenscourt Park walled garden; was actively involved with the St Mary Abbots church in Kensington; wrote the Romantic Weekend Guide and performed at the Royal Albert Hall in Messiah.

 Personal life

 Noach was an extrovert, and a member of the Church of England.
 She was twice married; firstly to Andrew Delory until their divorce and secondly to Alan Williams with whom she has a daughter.
-On 17 November 2006, she died in London after complaining of back pain.
+On 17 November 2006, she died in London when complications from an operation on her spine led to heart failure..